apilayer/currencylayer-API/README.md

 **[Sign up for the Free Plan](https://currencylayer.com/product)** to get your API Access Key.

 ## In-depth Documentation

+Find a shortened version of the API's Documentation in this Repository's [docs folder](https://github.com/apilayer/currencylayer-API/tree/master/docs).

 Interactive example queries, a variety of code examples (including PHP/CURL, jQuery.ajax and Java), integration guides, useful downloads and much more is available at **[currencylayer.com/documentation](https://currencylayer.com/documentation)**.